grandeurdev/arduino-sdk/README.md

 }

 void loop() {
-  // A JSONObject container to store data variables.
+  // A Var container to store data variables.
-  JSONObject data;
+  Var data;
   int voltage = analogRead(A0);
   // This sets the data on every loop and calls setCallback() function when its
   // response from Grandeur is received.